berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # DONE:

+* DONE:JOE:2020-01-27: Demonstrate a RegEx field Validation functionality
+* DONE:JOE:2020-01-26: Add userCollapsible feature to group level that renders the group with an icon to collaps with Icon to re-explode.
+* DONE:JOE:2020-01-26: Modify arrow when group is contracted to point down to expand and up when contraction is available.
 * Done:JOE:2020-01-25 warn programmer if data context can not be located.
 * DONE:JOE:2020-01-25: Add Default Values for Form fields when no value is supplied in the JSON
 * DONE:JOE:2020-01-25: Support null for data Obj Id which will create a object with time + random generated id.